eda-ricercatore/gulyas-scripts/README.md

 		for time-shifted instantaneous noise-based logic
 		(NBL, INBL, TSINBL) systems.

+### Data Storage

+Experimental data can be stored in (object-oriented) SQL databases,
+	and source code documentation can be stored in NoSQL databases.

 ### Additional Information

 The *Makefile*s are used for build automation.
 It is used to produce
 	repeatable experiment results from the execution of a sequence of scripts and programs (including UNIX processes).